DaveO-Home/embedded-acceptance-tests-ng/public/README.md

   1. `npm start`  -  This should start a Node Server with port 3080.
   1. Start a browser and enter `localhost:3080/dist/<bundler>/appl/testapp.html`

-You can repeat the procedure with "webpack", "browserify", or "parcel".
+You can repeat the procedure with any of the supported bundlers.
 Output from the build can be logged by setting the environment variable `USE_LOGFILE=true`.

 You can run `gulp prd` from the `<bundler>/build` directory as a stand-alone build.